senthilcaesar/ai-doctor/README.md

 - **app.py**: Contains the main application logic, session state management, and API calls
 - **ui.py**: Contains all UI components, styling, and rendering functions

-### Key Components

-1. **Patient Information Form**

-   - Multi-tab interface for collecting different categories of information
-   - Form validation to ensure required fields are filled
-   - Custom HTML tables for displaying information in the review section

-2. **BMI Calculation System**

-   - Uses the OpenAI Agents Python library to create a specialized BMI calculator agent
-   - Converts height and weight to appropriate units for calculation
-   - Determines BMI category based on calculated value
-   - Provides detailed health assessment and recommendations
-   - Integrates seamlessly with the patient information summary

-3. **Navigation System**

-   - Sidebar navigation with "Input Data" and "Virtual Doctor" buttons
-   - Visual indicators for the active view
-   - Conditional enabling of the Virtual Doctor button

-4. **Chat Interface**

-   - Integration with OpenAI's API for generating responses
-   - Context-aware conversations using the patient's information including BMI assessment
-   - Enhanced chat UI with larger message display area

-5. **Session State Management**
-   - Persistent storage of patient information
-   - Conversation history tracking
-   - View state management

 ### AI Integration